 Tucson Unified School District (TUSD) is the largest school district in Southern Arizona.
 With various locations throughout Tucson you can find a school close to home and the UA campus.
-Families are very satisfied with some of the schools near campus, such as Sam

-Hughes and Tucson High School.
+Families are very satisfied with some of the schools near campus, such as Sam Hughes and Tucson High School.
 Follow this link to explore the TUSD school directory.
-The Arizona Department of Education publishes "AZ Report Cards" on schools across the state at: http://www.azed.gov/.
+The Arizona Department of Education publishes "AZ Report Cards" on schools across the state/

-Several schools here regularly make lists of the best schools in the United States including BASIS and University High School.
+Several area schools regularly make lists of the best schools in the United States including BASIS and University High School.